-PROJECT RATIONALE PRINCIPAL ALTERNATIVES ASSUMPTION COST (2015) YEAR(S) Richmond South rising main and low level reservoir A supply pipeline and low level reservoir are required, to enable growth in Richmond South.
+PROJECT RATIONALE PRINCIPAL ALTERNATIVES ASSUMPTIONS COST (2015) YEAR(S) New groundwater source Richmond A new groundwater source is needed for Richmond as protection against the existing bores becoming unviable, due to salt water intrusion.
+Not securing a new groundwater resource.
+This would result in a severely limited water supply and/or saltwater intrusion into the water supply.
+Salt water intrusion will continue to be a threat and an alternative source will be needed. \$4.5 million 10-11 Richmond South rising main and low level reservoir A supply pipeline and low level reservoir are required, to enable growth in Richmond South.
 These will provide a reliable water supply for urban usage, including fire fighting.
 Either (a) not accommodate growth in Richmond South, or (b) install temporary solutions that have a higher cost and lower reliability.
-Growth continues, but not at a rate that requires the project to be brought forward. \$4.9 million 11-13 Richmond South rising main and high level reservoir A supply pipeline and high level reservoir are required, to enable growth in Richmond South.
+Growth continues, but not at a rate that requires the project to be brought forward. \$4.9 million 12-14 Richmond South rising main and high level reservoir A supply pipeline and high level reservoir are required, to enable growth in Richmond South.
 These will provide a reliable water supply for urban usage, including fire fighting.
 Either (a) not accommodate growth in Richmond South, or (b) install temporary solutions that have a higher cost and lower reliability.
-Growth continues, but not at a rate that requires the project to be brought forward. \$2.2 million 15-17 Pohara new town water supply Pohara has been identified as a settlement that would justify a reticulated supply, due to the population growth projected to occur within the medium term.
-Not provide a reticulated supply.
-This will mean residents will continue to rely on roof and tankered water supplies, potentially affecting growth.
-Growth continues, but not at a rate that requires the project to be brought forward. \$11.5 million 25 Coastal Pipeline Supply water to Mapua, Tasman and the rural residential clusters near the coast.
+Growth continues, but not at a rate that requires the project to be brought forward. \$2.2 million 15-17 Coastal Pipeline Supply water to Mapua, Tasman and the rural residential clusters near the coast.
 Without these works, growth in this area is likely to be constrained.
 Council has programmed water storage upgrade and pipeline renewal projects for Mapua (see the Mapua growth facilitation project above).
 This alternative to the Coastal Pipeline will address issues in Mapua in the short to medium term.
 Growth continues, but not at a rate that requires the project to be brought forward.
-The cost-benefit ratio of the project will improve over time and justify the expenditure. \$27 million 29 Reticulation of water supply for Motueka Provide a reliable reticulated water supply for Motueka, that meets drinking water and fire fighting standards.
+The cost-benefit ratio of the project will improve over time and justify the expenditure. \$27 million 17 Reticulation of water supply for Motueka Provide a reliable reticulated water supply for Motueka, that meets drinking water and fire fighting standards.
 Status quo - most of the town continue to provide their own water from individual bores.
 Project receives a government subsidy.
 Growth continues, but not at a rate that requires the project to be brought forward.
-Groundwater contamination does not occur. \$18.2 million 29
+Groundwater contamination does not occur. \$18.2 million 17 Pohara new town water supply Pohara has been identified as a settlement that would justify a reticulated supply, due to the population growth projected to occur within the medium term.
+Not provide a reticulated supply.
+This will mean residents will continue to rely on roof and tankered water supplies, potentially affecting growth.
+Growth continues, but not at a rate that requires the project to be brought forward. \$11.5 million 25